 - Sometimes, it is not created for any particular long-term project.
 Rather when a company feels that they need to be prepared for any economic instability, inflation, recession, or cut-throat competition, they can set aside money from the profits they make on selling off assets or from purchasing a small company and can create a reserve.

 - Capital reserve accounting can also be used for mitigating any capital losses.
-Since the profits on the sale of assets are not always received in the monetary value, they are caught in the books of the accounts.
-It is similar with the losses on sale of assets.
-So, using the capital reserve, the company can set off the capital losses.
+Since the profits on the sale of assets are not always received in the monetary valueMonetary ValueMonetary value refers to the value of a product or service measured in terms of money. , they are caught in the books of the accounts.
+It is similar to the losses on the sale of assets.
+So, using these reserves, the company can set off capital losses.

-For example, let’s say that MNC Company has made a profit of $20,000 on the sale of an old fixed asset.
+For example, let’s say that MNC Company has made a profit of $20,000 on the sale of an old fixed assetFixed AssetFixed assets are assets that are held for the long term and are not expected to be converted into cash in a short period of time.
+Plant and machinery, land and buildings, furniture, computers, copyright, and vehicles are all examples..
 But, it also has expected that they would incur a loss of $18,000 for the sale of old machinery because it has almost become obsolete.

 Capital Reserve Video